neptune-mutual-blue/protocol/docs/CoverAssurance.md

 Assurance tokens can be added by a covered project to demonstrate coverage support for their project.
 This helps bring the cover fee down and enhances liquidity provider confidence.
-Along with the NEP tokens, the assurance tokens are rewarded as a support to the liquidity providers when a cover incident occurs.
+Along with the NPM tokens, the assurance tokens are rewarded as a support to the liquidity providers when a cover incident occurs.
  Without negatively affecting the price much, the protocol will gradually convert the assurance tokens